azcodess/house_search/README.md

 When developing the application the most difficult problem to overcome was finding the correct css selectors to get the data from.
 This required inspecting the website and digging for the correct selectors.
-This was difficult as a lot of them were nested deep inside the html
+This was difficult as a lot of them were nested deep inside the html.
+This posed the biggest challenge and much of the complimentary features had to be put on hold in order to fix the problem not getting any data returned.

+# Accessibility

+The application is designed for a user who is searching for properties for the first time.
+The prompts guide the user to make an informed decision and narrow the scope of their search.
+One aspect of the application that can be confusing for some users is the amount of time taken to create the file and display the results.

+# Testing
+Testing applications was the most daunting task of the development process as I was unfamiliar with testing techniques.